Benetton B199: Racing performance

 At the first round in Australia, the cars qualified in 7th and 10th putting them firmly in the midfield.
 Fisichella was three tenths off Ferrari driver Eddie Irvine's fastest lap, however both cars were around 2 seconds slower than pole-sitter Mika Hakkinen.
 In the race, Fisichella managed to finish in 4th, whilst Wurz retired with suspension failure.
 The team failed to score points at the next round in Brazil, whilst Fisichella managed a fifth place at San Marino.
 It was Monaco before both cars scored points at the same race, and Wurz got off the mark with a 5th and 6th place respectively.

 The B199's crowning moment would come in Canada.
-Fisichella scored a podium with a second place finish in the race after starting 7th on the grid.
+Fisichella scored a podium with a second-place finish in the race after starting 7th on the grid.

 The remainder of the season would be a myriad of retirements through failures or accidents for the team.
 The final points scored were at the British Grand Prix, with Wurz managing 5th place.
 The team would finish the season with 16 points, meaning 6th in the Constructors Championship, their worst finish since Benetton's debut season in 1986.

+Livery

+The B199 livery is mostly similar to its predecessor apart from its retaining sponsors.
+The red accents from the Japanese consumer products Akai were removed.

+Benetton used the Mild Seven logos, except at the French, British and Belgian Grands Prix, where they were replaced with "Benetton".